 The onus is on the interviewer to be both flexible and keenly observant in a one-one-one scenario.
 You can’t divvy up responsibilities the way you might in a panel interview.
 It’s important hiring managers, recruiters, and anyone else involved know how to conduct a remote interview, too.
 The two-on-one video interview dynamic is much different from the one-to-one.

-No matter the medium, interviewers need to practice active listening while both probing for follow-up questions and evaluating non-verbal cues, like eye contact and body language.
+No matter the medium or type of interview, interviewers need to practice active listening while both probing for follow-up questions and evaluating non-verbal cues, like eye contact and body language.
 It’s not easy, but the best hiring managers become adept with practice.

 There are a few cheat codes you can employ, too:

 - Map out your questions (including some follow-up questions) in advance.